jentery/mdia200/worksheet1.md

 ## Download the Worksheet

 Please [download the worksheet](mdia200Worksheet1.docx) (DOCX format) to complete it in a word processor such as Microsoft Word, Google Docs, OpenOffice, LibreOffice, or Pages for Mac.
-You are also welcome to copy the prompts and paste them into a word processor to answer them.
+You are also welcome to copy the prompts and paste them into a word processor to address them.
 I do not recommend this approach because it's riskier than simply downloading the worksheet.
 If you nevertheless decide to copy and paste the prompts, then please ensure you include the Academic Integrity statement and a list of works cited (see below) in your response to the worksheet.

 If you need the worksheet in a format other than DOCX, then please let me know ASAP, and I'll make it happen ASAP.